WGUNDERWOOD/wgunderwood.github.io/index.markdown

 <a href = "https://github.com/WGUNDERWOOD/phd-dissertation/">dissertation</a>
 under the supervision of
 <a href="https://mdcattaneo.github.io/">Matias Cattaneo</a>.
-Previously I received an MA degree in ORFE from Princeton in 2021 and an
+Previously, I received an MA degree in ORFE from Princeton in 2021 and an
 MMath in Mathematics & Statistics from the
 <a href="http://www.ox.ac.uk/">University of Oxford</a>
 in 2019.
 I am an alumnus of
 <a href="https://www.sjc.ox.ac.uk/">St John’s College, Oxford</a>.
 In my spare time I enjoy programming in [Rust](https://www.rust-lang.org/), [Julia](https://julialang.org/)